jackuoks/Zetta_Analytics/README.md

 If you need help with TeknoKilimo, you can:

-- Check out the [documentation](https://github.com/your-username/TeknoKilimo/wiki) on our Wiki.
+- Check out the [documentation](https://github.com/jackuoks/TeknoKilimo/wiki) on our Wiki.
-- Post your questions in the [Issues section](https://github.com/your-username/TeknoKilimo/issues) of the GitHub repository.
+- Post your questions in the [Issues section](https://github.com/jackuoks/TeknoKilimo/issues) of the GitHub repository.
-- Contact our support team at support@zettaanalytics.com.
+- Contact our support team at support@zetta-analytics.tech.

 ## Contribution